Logo

 Conclusion: The Future of AI Depends on Human Sustainability

 AI fatigue is emerging as one of the most significant operational and psychological challenges of the generative AI era; internally, it affects employees and developers through burnout, uncertainty, and cognitive overload; externally, it weakens customer trust and reduces engagement when automation becomes excessive or emotionally disconnected.
 The organizations that succeed will not be those that deploy AI the fastest; rather, they will be the ones that can build sustainable human-AI ecosystems where automation supports people rather than overwhelms them.
-It will be determined by how well businesses can incorporate AI without wearing out the people using it.

 In the long term, preventing AI fatigue may become just as important as achieving AI adoption itself.